avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 ## Introduction
 - A VPC is an isolated network space where we can define logical public & private subnets across multiple availability zones in the same region.
-- The only way to access the VPC from: Internet, Private VPN connection, External locations is adding gateway services.
+- The only way to access the VPC from:
+  - Internet
+  - Private VPN connection
+  - External locations

+  is adding gateway services.
 - VPC provides a logically isolated section of the AWS Cloud where you can define your own virtual network environment.
 - Multiple VPCs can coexist within a single AWS region, with a soft limit of 5 VPCs per region.

+## By default
+- Each VPC has a default route table called the main route table.

 ## Domain Model
 ![VPC Domain Model](../uml/004-vpc/vpc-domain-model.svg)